sfvicente/BlazorBestPracticesAndGuidelines/Docs/Routing/Routing-General.md

 ### Use the `Uri` property of the `NavigationManager` class to obtain the current absolute URI.

 The `NavigationManager` class provides an abstraction for querying and managing URI navigation.
-Use the `Uri` to determine the current absolute URI.
+In order to retrieve the current URL, inject the `NavigationManager` class into the _Razor_ component.
+It is located inside the `Microsoft.AspNetCore.Components` assembly.
+Then use the `Uri` property to determine the current absolute URI:

 ```csharp
 @page "/"